maxwhalen/case_study/README.md

 ### a.

 Given that there are no entries in transaction_line for item 355576 on on 2022-11-21, I will assume we can rely on the latest update for item 355576 to provide accurate information about the quantity and location/bin/status combos.
 In order to determine the inventory at each combination, we need to take all transaction line items pertaining to this item and find the most recent transaction date on or before 2022-11-21.
 This will give us the most recent snapshot of the inventory for each location/bin/status combo.
-Then we sum the quantities for each group to account for inflows and outflows of the product  This should give a snapshot of inventory statuses, and backorders, if any, for item 355576 on 2022-11-21.
+Then we sum the quantities for each group to account for inflows and outflows of the product.
+This should give a snapshot of inventory statuses, and backorders, for item 355576 on 2022-11-21.

 The following query provides the requested information on the most recent record on or before 2022-11-21 for item 355576: